FCA Free carrier

 According to the rules of the International Chamber of Commerce (ICC), FCA is one of the so-called Incoterms (International Commercial Terms), which are recognized worldwide and regulate the rights and obligations of buyers and sellers in international commercial transactions.

-Under the FCA clause, the seller is responsible for delivering the goods to the agreed collection point specified in the purchase contract.
+Under the FCA clause, the seller bears the responsibility to deliver the goods to the agreed pick-up point specified in the sales contract.
 This can be, for example, the storage location of the seller or another named location.
 The seller must pack and mark the goods, provide the documents required for transportation and comply with export customs or other export formalities.

 As soon as the goods are available at the agreed collection point, the costs and risk are transferred to the buyer.
 The buyer is then responsible for arranging transportation of the goods to the destination and for bearing the associated costs and risks.
 The buyer is also responsible for import duties and formalities.